Ujair03/Amazon-Homepage-Clone/README.md

-Amazon Homepage Clone
+🛒 Amazon Replica Website (HTML & CSS)
-A responsive Amazon homepage replica built with HTML and CSS.
-Features include:
+This is a front-end clone of the Amazon.com homepage built with pure HTML and CSS.
+It includes:

-A navigation bar with location, search, language, sign-in, orders, and cart sections.
+A responsive top navigation bar with logo, address, search bar, language selector, account links, and cart icon.

-A category panel with deals and options.
+A product grid showcasing various item categories.

-A main promotional message linking to Amazon India.
+A footer section with informational links grouped into categories.

-A shop section showcasing product categories with images.
+Font Awesome icons for visual enhancement.

-A detailed footer with multiple informational and navigation links.
+A clean layout closely resembling Amazon's user interface.